wpscott/UxPlay/README.txt

 sourceVersion 380.20.1 (an AppleTV 4K 1st gen, introduced 2017, running
 tvOS 12.2.1); it seems that the use of "legacy" protocol just requires bit 27 (listed as "SupportsLegacyPairing") of the "features" plist code (reported to the client by the AirPlay server) to be set.
+The "features" code and other settings are set in `UxPlay/lib/dnssdint.h`.

 # ChangeLog